Perceptual Constancy And What Babies Can See That We Can't

 We often assume that babies’ vision isn’t as good as adults.
 In fact, a newborn has extremely poor visual acuity.
 During the first months of life, they only manage to focus and discriminate between colors.
 However, infants are capable of identifying certain nuances that, to the eyes of an adult, are imperceptible.
 This is related to perceptual constancy.

-Perceptual constancy doesn’t develop until approximately five or six months of life.
+Perceptual constancy doesn’t develop until approximately five or six months of age.
 At this stage, babies stop capturing certain subtleties.
 This may seem like a loss but it’s also a necessary process for understanding the world.
 Indeed, without perceptual constancy, it’d be really difficult for us to organize reality and understand the stimuli that surround us.
-We tell you why below.
+We’ll tell you why below.

 What do babies see and we don’t?

 As we mentioned earlier, babies’ vision takes time to develop.
 In the early stages of life, it’s quite limited.
 In fact, a baby’s vision is blurry and they’re unable to focus on distant objects.
 They don’t perceive depth.
 Moreover, they haven’t yet developed stereoscopic (or three-dimensional) vision.
 In addition, it’s difficult for them to distinguish low-saturated colors, and they can’t discriminate between different shades of the same color.

 Despite these limitations, babies have one particular advantage.
 They’re able to perceive nuances and differences in certain images due to lighting that adults can’t see.
 This was discovered by a study conducted in 2015.
 It measured the responses of several babies to three similar images (A, B, and C) with certain differences.